Alfred-Skyblue/vue-draggable-plus/src/__docs__/target-container/index.en-US.md

 desc="It will use Vue Draggable as the root element to find the nearest .el-table selector">
 </demo>

-## Hooks Usage
+## Function Usage

-<demo src="./hooks.vue"
+<demo src="./function.vue"
-title="Use hooks to manipulate target containers" desc="Here, in order to ensure that we can get our target container, we added an id my-container to the div element.
+title="Use function to manipulate target containers" desc="Here, in order to ensure that we can get our target container, we added an id my-container to the div element.
 Of course, if you can ensure that the target container must be obtained, you can omit the parent element id">
 </demo>

 ### Precautions

-When using `hooks`, please ensure that there is only one root element in the component
+When using `function`, please ensure that there is only one root element in the component

 #### Error Usage